dodie/scott/docs/development-guide.md

 ```

-## Compare results with original bytecode
+## Compare instrumented and original bytecode

 You can run the [TestClassTransformer](https://github.com/dodie/scott/blob/master/scott/src/main/java/hu/advancedweb/scott/debug/runner/TestClassTransformerRunner.java) as a standalone application to process a class file with Scott.